-California leads the nation in the number of safe bike paths it has created.
+California leads the nation in the number of safe bike paths it has created, but it also leads the nation in the number of cycling deaths per year.
 Cyclists use these paths so they are free of hazards and can avoid potential dangers to them.
 Both state and private paths are liable for injuries that are the result of trails, grounds, and other spaces that have been neglected or were not properly established in the first place.

 Bicycle and bicycle parts manufacturers have an obligation to make safe and effective products.
 The latter must go through a rigorous testing process before they can be put on the market.
 If this process is not adequate to the task, it can lead to catastrophic failure when the part is in use.
 If you have been injured in a bicycle accident that owes to defective parts, then you can hold the manufacturer liable.

 A bicycle offers you very little physical protection against the force of a vehicle or the pavement.
 If you come into collision with either one of these, it can lead to:

 The more severe the accident, the longer you will need to stay in the hospital.
 You may also be forced to undergo a range of invasive surgeries to save your life.
 Such an accident will lead to high medical expenses, which you will not be able to pay because of your condition.

 Depending on the severity of your injuries, you may succumb to your injuries and pass away like hundreds of bikers a year.
 Your family life and career may suffer because of an accident caused by someone else’s recklessness.